The structure and role of the Italian Regulatory Authority for Electricity and Gas

 To publish and circulate information on the supply of the services to provide the maximum transparency, competitive supply conditions, and the possibility for intermediate and final users to make more informed choices.

-The Authority's decision-making procedures are based on its internal regulations and regulations issued by Presidential Decree pursuant to Art.
+What is its decision-making process The Authority's decision-making procedures are based on its internal regulations and regulations issued by Presidential Decree pursuant to Art.
 17.1 of Law 400 of 23 August 1988, especially where procedures regarding individual interests and reconciliation and arbitration are concerned.

 In adopting legislative or general provisions, the Authority initiates a process whereby it designates one of its officials to be responsible for all related procedures, and one of its commissioners to be responsible for reporting on any findings and on the proposed decision.
 Under this procedure a deadline is set for the submission of written observations and, where necessary, consultations may be arranged with the interested parties and their associations.